Cleveland, OH Cost of Living (2026)

 Cities with Similar Cost of Living

-Cleveland has a cost of living index of 82, about 18% below the national average, making it one of the most affordable cities in the country.
-The housing index is 55.
-A one-bedroom apartment in Cleveland rents for around $700 to $1,100 per month in most neighborhoods, and median home prices in the city sit well below $150,000.
-The median household income is approximately $35,000.
+Cleveland has a cost of living index of 92.8, about 7.2% below the national average.
+Housing runs below the national baseline, with a housing index of 79.7.
+Typical apartment rent is about $1,476 a month, and median home values are around $399,663.
+The median household income is approximately $50,000.
 For workers who earn average or above-average salaries, Cleveland offers exceptional purchasing power relative to nearly any other major US metro.

 Ohio has a progressive income tax, and Cleveland and the surrounding municipalities add local income taxes on top.
 Cleveland itself has a 2.5% city income tax, and the suburb where someone lives may also charge a local income tax, though residents typically receive partial credit to avoid full double taxation.
 Ohio's state income tax reaches 3.75% at the top bracket.
 The combined local and state burden is moderate but not negligible.